 As America’s oldest horse breed with Justin Morgan (Figure) foaling in 1789, the Morgan horse, has long been used for ranch and vaquero tasks many years before other American breeds and registries were formed.
 The Morgan baroque top line lends itself to fitting the ideal image for vaquero horsemanship, making it preferred as one of the original horse breeds for this spade bit use in the United States.

 The Morgan bloodlines are found in the foundation of most all of the American stock horse breeds, including the Quarter Horse, due to its favored qualities.
-Is it any wonder the Morgan was the first original Cowboy Dressage horse and also toured with the Royal Lipizzans during their first US and Canadian tour?
+Is it any wonder the Morgan was the first original Cowboy Dressage horse and also toured with the Royal Lipizzans during their first US and Canadian tour in 1964?

 Ray Hunt’s first cowboy job was working for Roland Hill on the TS Ranch in Nevada, using Morgans exclusively.
 The U.S. Government Morgan Farm in Vermont (1904-1950) selected it’s breeding stock from individuals that were tested for ability to complete their 100 mile/day endurance ride.
 This Morgan breeding stock was then used for the cavalry and the many remount stations throughout the U.S. standing Morgan stallions that were available to the general public and used by many ranches.